vmware-tanzu/tanzu-dev-portal/content/guides/cert-manager-gs/index.md

 ## Grafana

-You will use the Grafana dashboard for your website since it is a built-in package for Tanzu Community Edition.
+You will use the Grafana dashboard for your website.

 1. List available packages in your repository.